-I am taking this debate on behalf of the Minister for Culture, Heritage and the Gaeltacht, Deputy Madigan, and I thank the Senator for raising it.
+I am taking this debate on behalf of the Minister for Culture, Heritage and the Gaeltacht, Deputy Madigan.
+I thank the Senator for raising the issue.
 I will talk to the Minister about the issues outlined.
 Reading the answer before Senator Mulherin spoke, it might be approaching the question in a different way than the Senator addressed the matter.

-In 2018, the Department allocated €11.982 million to the NPWS, which represents a more than 7% increase from 2017.
+In 2018 the Department allocated €11.982 million to the NPWS, which represents more than a 7% increase on the figure for 2017.
 In addition, the overall budget for the heritage division in 2018 of €47.146 million increased by 4% from 2017.
 A further increase in funding of more than €7 million, or 15%, in the overall budget for the division was announced earlier this month as part of budget 2019.
 This investment represents a significant proportion of the Department's overall budget and reflects the continued commitment to the NPWS.

 Some 14% of the terrestrial area of the State is designated.
 This includes many remote and inaccessible areas.
 Most of the land in SACs, special protection areas and natural heritage areas is in private ownership.
 Through the NPWS, the Department directly manages a property portfolio in respect of national parks, nature reserves and other conservation or recreational properties of approximately 87,000 ha.
-This comprises 69,000 ha of diverse landscape within our six national parks and more than 18,000 ha within our other 80 plus statutory nature reserves and other heritage properties.
+It comprises 69,000 ha of diverse landscape within the six national parks and more than 18,000 ha within the other 80 plus statutory nature reserves and other heritage properties.

 Killarney National Park comprises over 10,000 ha.
 The National Parks and Wildlife Service manages and maintains over 485 km of trails across these properties.
 Approximately 4 million people visit these sites annually and while 50% of the national parks are in the western region, more than half of all visitors are to the Wicklow Mountains and Killarney National Park.

-The Minister, Deputy Madigan, has asked me to assure the House that into 2019 and beyond the Department will continue its ongoing programme of maintenance works to safeguard the continuing management and operation of the national parks and reserves not just in the western region but nationwide.
-I acknowledge that the response fails to address the issues raised by Senator Mulherin in terms of the necessary staffing levels to ensure that infrastructural projects in Mayo can proceed and I will ask the Minister to revert to her in writing with a more pertinent response.
+The Minister has asked me to assure the House that into 2019 and beyond the Department will continue its ongoing programme of maintenance works to safeguard the continuing management and operation of the national parks and reserves not just in the western region but also nationwide.
+I acknowledge that the response fails to address the issues raised by the Senator in terms of the necessary staffing levels to ensure infrastructural projects in Mayo can proceed.
+I will ask the Minister to revert to her in writing with a more pertinent response.

-My message is that there needs to be a serious examination by the Minister, Deputy Madigan, and the Government of how the National Parks and Wildlife Service responds to infrastructure projects that are needed urgently.
+My message is that there is a need for a serious examination by the Minister and the Government of how the National Parks and Wildlife Service responds to infrastructural projects that are needed urgently.

 The Minister of State mentioned 14% of the land in the State being designated.
 It is 55% in Mayo.
 We cannot build roads or bridges.
 I am not talking about remote areas that were referred to but about major towns in the county where it is not possible to build roads or bridges because of special areas of conservation.
 I refer to the freshwater pearl mussel and other wildlife.
 There has to be a better balance.
-I ask the Minister of State to impress that upon the Minister, Deputy Madigan.
+I ask the Minister of State to impress this on the Minister.